Best HVAC Software for Small Business in 2026 (Under $150/Month)

 | Free trial | 14 days | 14 days | Demo only | 7 days | Demo only |

-If you’re a small HVAC shop (1–8 techs) and you’re not currently using any software, **start with Jobber**.
-It’s the lowest-friction path to getting your scheduling, quoting, and invoicing organized.
-The 14-day trial is real — test it with a week of actual jobs and you’ll know within days if it works for you.
+If you’re a small HVAC shop (1–8 techs) and you’re not using software yet, start with Jobber.
+It’s the easiest way to get your scheduling, quoting, and invoicing organized.
+The 14-day trial is real.
+Test it with a week of actual jobs and you’ll know fast if it works.

 If you’ve outgrown basic scheduling and need GPS dispatch, customer financing for large installs, or better communication tools, move to Housecall Pro.

 One honest note: software amplifies what you already do.
-If your quoting process is disorganized, FSM software will make disorganized quoting faster.
-Before you buy anything, spend 30 minutes mapping your ideal job flow — from the first customer call to final payment — and then evaluate which platform fits that flow most naturally.
+If your quoting process is messy, field service software will make messy quoting faster.
+Before you buy anything, spend 30 minutes mapping your ideal job flow.
+Start from the first customer call to final payment.
+Then evaluate which platform fits that flow most naturally.

 The best HVAC software is the one your team will actually use consistently.